onflow/cadence-cookbook/contribute.md

 ```

 8. Next we have the index.js file
-    - I would copy one of the previous examples index.js files and just paste it into your code to make things easy.
+    - I would copy one of the existing `index.js` files and just paste it into your code to make things easy.
     - *To note, when pasting the code, please change the name of the function so that we are not repeating function names when exporting the component to the index.js file in the modules folder.*

 ```jsx